hvac Licensing

 - Waubonsee Community College, Sugar Grove

 For technician schools, the costs range from $1,100 to $27,000.
-For four-year degrees, consult the website of individual universities.
+For four-year degrees, consult the websites of individual universities.
 Financial aid is available through grants and scholarships.
 In some cases, students can apply for financial help through FAFSA (Free Application for Student Aid).

 Your school will provide study resources to pass the certification exams to qualify for an Illinois HVAC license.
-Certification licenses are issued by the organization issuing the certification, including the EPA, NATE and in some instances HVAC Excellence.
+Certification licenses are issued by the organization issuing the certification, including the EPA, NATE, and in some instances HVAC Excellence.

 Other industry licenses